aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 ## Example for transforming a LoRaWAN binary payload

-Please follow the steps  below to launch a sample solution in your AWS account, integrate it with LoRaWAN for Iot Core and test it.
+Please follow the steps  below to launch a sample solution in your AWS account, integrate it with LoRaWAN for IoT Core and test it.

 ### Step 1: Launch the AWS CloudFormation stack